 As a result, Hecla has adopted a robust and on-going continuous improvement approach to identify and manage climate change related risks and continue our efforts to reduce our footprint on the climate.
 In addition, as a component of our EMS, we conduct on a triennial basis, or sooner if the need arises, structured high-level risk assessments (HLRAs) which include climate change considerations and appropriate materiality re-assessments.
 From these assessments we develop site specific management action plans which are assigned to the site management team for resolution.
 Each material risk identified in the HLRA response action plan is designated an appropriate performance metric by which progress can be measured.

 We meet quarterly with the Health, Safety, Environmental and Technical Committee (HSET) of the Board of Directors to present project updates and key issues, including results from HLRAs and progress on material HLRA action plans.
 Climate-related topics on a site-specific basis are included in these deliberations.
+The HSET then reports to our Board of Directors which actively oversees and monitors the most significant issues that could impact Hecla’s operations, and ensures that necessary steps are taken to foster a culture of risk-adjusted decision making.

 Reducing energy consumption through streamlined processes and adoption of technology is positive for the environment and for our operating efficiency.
 In addition to creating efficiencies to reduce energy intensity consumption and greenhouse gas (GHG) intensity emissions, Hecla utilizes renewable energy sources whenever possible to further reduce our carbon footprint.
 Specifically, hydropower helps us reduce costs, minimizes our fossil fuel use and emissions, and in Juneau, Alaska, it even reduces the electrical bill for all ratepayers.
 In 2019, 81 percent of our electricity was from the grid and 55 percent estimated from renewable sources of utility providers.